HanjieChen/HEDGE/README.md

 python hedge_main.py --save /path/to/your/model --out-file hedge.txt
 ```

 To visualize the hierarchical interpretation of a sentence, uncomment line 91 and line 120, and comment line 90.
-Then in line 91, set the index of the sentence that you want to visualize.
+You can set the index of the sentence that you want to visualize.

+## This